99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Lambda Layers:
 custom runtimes for not supported languages, or create a layer to externalize dependencies to reuse them without having to repackage them to deploy, because the lambda can
 reference these layers.
-ONYL FOR LIBRARIES, NOT DB keys ecc... use ENV.
-Variables for those.
+ONLY FOR LIBRARIES, NOT DB keys ecc... use ENVIRONMENT Variables for those.

 File System Mounting:
 Can access EFS if running in VPC, it's a config to mount EFS file system to local directory at initialization, it uses EFS access points.

+reserved vs provisioned concurrency !!
 Concurrency:
 the more we invoke the more executions up to 1000, we can set a "reserved concurrency" to limit the max amount per each function.
 if we don't set limit, we can have 1 function taking up all 1000 executions, and have the other functions not being able to start.
 !!
 Lambda will keep the unreserved concurrency pool at a minimum of 100 concurrent executions, so that functions that do not have specific limits set can still process requests.
 So, in practice, if your total account limit is 1000, you are limited to allocating 900 to individual functions.
 So if you have 2 functions that need to have the same concurrency, you can max do 450 and 450.

 Cold start and provision concurrency:
 new instance so all initializations have to start.
 The first request has a higher latency,
-you can use a "provision concurrency" to allocate before the function is invoked in advance so cold start never happens.
+you can use a "provision concurrency" to allocate before the function is invoked in advance so cold start never happens. (ex if you want to prepare for a spike you know its going to happen)

 Dependencies:
 to include them, you need to zip dependencies and code all together, if > 50 MB upload in S3 and reference it.